Erik Josten: Powers and abilities

-Josten is a good hand-to-hand combatant, having received combat training in armed and unarmed offense when working both in the military and as a mercenary.
-He is an able pilot and aviation specialist, capable of flying most any kind of aerodynamic vehicle.
-And while preferring to serve rather than lead, Mr. Josten also excels as a combat strategist while on the field.
+Josten is a skilled hand-to-hand combatant, having received combat training in armed and unarmed offense when working both in the military and as a mercenary.
+He is a skilled pilot and aviation specialist, capable of flying most any kind of aerodynamic vehicle.
+While preferring to serve rather than lead, Josten is a skilled combat strategist while on the field.